ramellose/massoc/README.md

 ## Development version and command line

 For development purposes, the GUI can be executed from massocGUI.py.
-The command line interface is currently under development.

 massoc runs on Python 3.5.
 All its dependencies are listed in the requirements.txt file.